 Michelle Mancino Marsh has built an impressive track-record practicing in the areas of trademark and copyright law, unfair competition, anti-counterfeiting/anti-piracy, internet law, fashion law, design patent, trade secrets and mask work protection.
 She is the Chair of the firm‘s Fashion, Apparel and Footwear law practice, representing some of the best known brands and retailers in the fashion and footwear industries in all aspects of intellectual property protection and defense.

-Ms. Marsh has been recognized by The Legal 500 United States (2013), World Trademark Review 1000 (2013), The International Who’s Who of Trademark Lawyers (2013), and the 2014 edition of Benchmark Plaintiff which named her one of the “Top 150 Women in Litigation.”
+Ms. Marsh has received recognition from a number of legal publications, including the 2014 edition of World Trademark Review 1000 which recognizes her as “a tremendous advocate’ with a particular niche in the protection and enforcement of fashion brands.”
+She has also been recognized by The Legal 500 United States (2013), The International Who’s Who of Trademark Lawyers (2013), and the 2014 edition of Benchmark Plaintiff which named her one of the “Top 150 Women in Litigation.”
 Benchmark Plaintiff also named Ms. Marsh as a “Local Litigation Star (2014) – New York, Plaintiff.”
-Her previous recognition includes being named to Benchmark Plaintiff 's “Top 30 IP Litigation Stars” in the United States and “Top Local Litigation Stars” in New York (2012), as well as being recognized by IP Law and Business Magazine as one of the “Top 50 IP Attorneys” under the age of 45.
+Her previous recognitions include being named to Benchmark Plaintiff’s “Top 30 IP Litigation Stars” in the United States and “Top Local Litigation Stars” in New York (2012), as well as being recognized by IP Law and Business Magazine as one of the “Top 50 IP Attorneys” under the age of 45.
 In 2011, she was selected as an “Attorney of the Year” for growing businesses by The New York Enterprise Report.

 Her clients span a broad range of industries from fashion, consumer goods and services to computer software and hardware, financial and insurance services, and life sciences to media and interactive entertainment.
 Ms. Marsh is distinguished not only by the victories she has achieved for her clients but also for the wider influence and interest her cases have generated.
 She represents clients in state and federal courts and at the U.S. Patent and Trademark Office.
 She has also successfully obtained preliminary injunctions and ex parte seizure orders on behalf of her clients, and works closely with U.S. Customs and Border Protection and law enforcement in coordinated anti-counterfeiting efforts.
 She has argued and won numerous federal and state court appeals, including the Second Circuit's seminal famous marks case of ITC Ltd v.
 Punchgini, Inc., 373 F.Supp.
 2d 275 (S.D.N.Y.
 2007).